 Throughout the tropics, there are as many kinds of island girls as there are rocks to call home.
-From the places where glam is the order of the day (and looking your best is NOT a crime) to the places where it is perfectly fine to never see your friends in anything other than bare faces, baseball caps and board shorts – even at the local bar on a Friday night.
+From the places where glam is the order of the day to the places where it is perfectly fine to never see your friends in anything other than bare faces, baseball caps and board shorts – even at the local bar on a Friday night.
 And, of course, every degree of lifestyle in between.

 And armed with this newfound wisdom, I decided that it wouldn’t hurt for me to put a tiny bit of effort into my island girl style every once in awhile.
 Because, TBH, I have let my personal style slide (disappear?!) more than just a little over six years.
 There, I’ve admitted it.
 Out loud.

 So on my planned shopping spree on my temporary rock’s impressive malls (yes, they had US-style shopping malls – two of them – I was in my element once again!), I eschewed my standard black, navy and neutral choices.
 Instead, thanks to some frank observations from my newfound island girlfriends, I embraced some pretty, colorful, dressier options.

 The truth is…I was inspired (in many ways) by my fellow island girls on this getaway.
 They could pull off pretty and polished and styled, while still being real island girls – whatever that meant to them.
 I decided it was time for a change.
 Time to stop believing that being an island girl meant trading old habits that I enjoyed (like styling my hair or wearing a bit of makeup or sporting a pretty outfit) for a more disheveled, “fresh-off-the-water” look.